 In our combo rehearsals, Harold would write a few players on the chalk board and say “Who influenced all of these guys?”
 Most of the time, none of us would guess the correct answer, even when he made the question multiple choice!
 He would then show the lineage of influence from one player to the next.

-One day, he illustrated how most every piano player was influenced by Nat King Cole.
+One day, he illustrated how nearly every piano player was influenced by Nat King Cole.
 Understanding where players come from helps you gain a much deeper knowledge and appreciation for this great music.

 There you have it.
 3 more gems of wisdom from the always inspiring Harold Mabern.
 Now get inspired by Harold and Wes Montgomery in 1965!